p4rkerw/Muto_Wilson_NComm_2020/README.md

 __*Yoshiharu Muto, *Parker C. Wilson, Nicolas Ledru, Haojia Wu, Henrik Dimke, Sushrut S. Waikar, Benjamin D. Humphreys__
 *These authors contributed equally

-This work has been published in Nature Communications.
+This work has been accepted at Nature Communications.

 The code associated with this publication has been deposited in Zenodo
 <a href="https://doi.org/10.5281/zenodo.4555693"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.4555693.svg" alt="DOI"></a>